cronica-it/docusaurus-chronology/README.md

 ## Improve support for posts related to events in the past

-The common use case for blogs is to document recent events, for which the post date and the event date are the same.
+The common use case for blogs is to document recent events; in other words, the post date and the event date are more or less the same.

-For blogs documenting historical events, the post date can follow the same rule and remain in the present, but the event date should be entered as a separate frontMatter string property.
+For blogs documenting historical events, the post date remains in the present, as for regular posts, but the event date is in the past, and should be entered as a separate frontMatter string property.

-Since some historical events do not have an exact date, this property can be incomplete, without day or even month, for example:
+Since some historical events do not have an exact date, this property can be incomplete, without day or even without month, for example:

 ```txt
 event_date: '1994'